base4sistemas/pyescpos/README.rst

 This project aims to make viable the use, at the *point-of-sale* (POS), of different printers (the most common ones, at least) that are minimally based on ESC/POS |reg| standard, without need to modify the client application code.
-To achieve this, it is necessary to draw a lowest common denominator between features and provide implementations that seek to meet this minimum.
+To achieve this, it is necessary to set a lowest common denominator between needed features and provide implementations that seek to meet this minimum.

 Current Implementations